Ping Gai

 Lao butterflied grilled chicken marinated with coriander root, garlic, fish sauce, palm sugar.
 Charcoal, never gas.

-Mekong-bank night-grill stalls; the bird is butterflied flat between two bamboo splints (mai pao) and roasted vertical over coals.
-Crossed into Isaan as gai yang in the early 20th century; the Thai version sweetens the marinade and skips the coriander root, which is the Lao tell.
+Mekong-bank night-grill stalls; the bird is butterflied flat between two thick bamboo splints and roasted vertical over coals.
+Isaan has long been home to an ethnic-Lao population whose roots trace to the Lan Xang kingdom, and this grilled chicken is their everyday food, known in Thai as gai yang; it spread across Thailand and became a nationwide street staple after WWII.
+The Thai version sweetens the marinade and skips the coriander root, which is the Lao tell.

 Mahogany skin pulled tight over the breast, crackling thin.
 Flesh under it juicy, smoke-tinted, garlic-fragrant.
 Pulled apart with hands, dunked into jeow som (lime-chili-coriander dip).
 Bones get charred dark; the wings are the prize.